nuxt/devtools/README.md

 > Nuxt DevTools requires **Nuxt v3.1.0 or higher**.

-You can opt-in Nuxt DevTools per-project by going to the project root and run:
+You can opt-in Nuxt DevTools per project by going to the project root and run:

 ```bash
 npx nuxi@latest devtools enable